thoun/bga-animations/README.md

 # Concept
 ## AnimationManager
-The AnimationManager will store the global settings and manage all stuff common to all animations
+The AnimationManager will store the global settings and offer various types of animations.
+The BaseAnimationManager (animationManager.base) has smaller functions, allowing to build custom animations.

 # Integration
 ## On standard BGA project